This easy recipe for a basic malted brown loaf will become your to go recipe whenever you make bread.

 - 1 tsp dried instant yeast

 - 2 tbsp olive oil

 Using a spatula or scraper, get the dough out of the bowl and roll into a cylinder shape the size of your loaf tin.
-Oil the loaf tin, and place the dough in it.
+Butter the loaf tin, and place the dough in it.

 Cover the tin with a plastic bag or shower cap and put it somewhere warm, but not hot, for a second raise for about 45 minutes.

 Place in a pre-heated oven at 220°C for 40 minutes.
 The loaf is cooked when it sounds hollow when tapped on the bottom.